acheeseye/ai-playing-checkers/README.md

 - I am unsure if storing them as binary/hex will cost less memory, please alter accordingly if you please.
 - Integers are stored memory in binary format already.
 - `NNNodes` objects now use a new sigmoid function for processing inputs.
 This allows for the range of inputs/output to be in the range of -1 and 1.
-- [x] TODO: Create class `connectors` that take an input and apply a weight and bias to it accordingly.
-- [x] TODO: Contemplate if `connectors` need to be a class or if this should be internally handled by the `NNNodes` objects.
-- [x] TODO: Do some timing optimizations (simplified sigmoid calculation?).
-  - [This](http://www.meta-calculator.com/?panel-102-graph&data-bounds-xMin=-8&data-bounds-xMax=8&data-bounds-yMin=-11&data-bounds-yMax=11&data-equations-0=%22y%3D1%2F(1%20%2B%20e%5E(-x))%22&data-equations-1=%22y%3D(0.5*(x%2F1%2Bx))%2B0.5%22&data-rand=undefined&data-hideGrid=false) graph page (click add equations and add the two the plot it I think) shows the difference between the sigmoid function and the "faster and approximated" function mentioned [here](https://stackoverflow.com/questions/10732027/fast-sigmoid-algorithm) by Nosyara.
-I don't believe it will be a useful approximation.

 ### Version 5.0